Documentation

 - Contact: A page containing the church's address and phone number

-These two pages get created by default, and they should both exist at all times.
+These two pages get created by default and both should both exist at all times.
 For the Contact page, we automatically inject a feedback form into the content of the page.
-While you can explicitly list your e-mail address on your Contact page, this may expose your e-mail address to unnecessary spam.
+While you can explicitly list your e-mail address on your Contact page, this may subject your e-mail address to undesirable spam.

 Typical examples of user-defined content pages include: